Jacob Stallings Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the Braves pitching staff ranks second in the league.
+- The pitching staff for the Braves has a collective 9.6 K/9, the second-best in the league.

-- The Braves have a 3.76 team ERA that ranks sixth across all league pitching staffs.
+- The Braves have a 3.70 team ERA that ranks fifth across all league pitching staffs.

-- The Braves rank 12th in baseball in home runs allowed (87 total, 1.1 per game).
+- Braves pitchers combine to surrender 89 total home runs at a clip of 1.1 per game (to rank 12th in baseball).

-- Soroka will make his first start of the season for the Braves.
+- Strider will look to earn his 10th victory when he makes the start for the Braves, his 17th of the season.
+He is 9-2 with a 3.83 ERA and 146 strikeouts in 91 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.